caitlinwright100/SpotifySetList/README.md

 # Introduction
-This repository contains the code which built the website: [spotifysetlistcreator.com](https://spotifysetlistcreator.com).
+This repository contains the code which built the website: [spotifysetlistcreator.com](https://spotifysetlistcreator.com) - please note that this website may not be available on all IP addresses if I am making changes.
 The website purpose is to automate the process of creating a spotify playlist in a spotify account, which reflects an artist's most recent setlist from [Setlist FM](www.setlistfm.com).

 # Instructions
 1) Follow the link to the website and input an artist name